List of Kamen Rider Fourze characters: Kengo Utahoshi

 During his third year at AGHS, Kengo discovers the truth of Rokuro's death and realizes his nature as the Core Child.
 He uses his powers to foil Mitsuaki Gamou's plans to see the Presenters by destroying AGHS before intending to leave Earth and return to the Presenters himself with what he has learned about humanity.
 However, a vengeful Gamou destroys the Core Switch, causing the youth's body to dissolve into light particles.
-Following his final battle with Kisaragi, Gamou revives Kengo as a human, leading to the latter staying on Earth with his friends.
+Following his final battle with Gentaro, Gamou revives Kengo as a human, leading to the latter staying on Earth with his friends.

 Five years later, as of the events of the film Kamen Rider × Kamen Rider Wizard & Fourze: Movie War Ultimatum, Kengo became a scientist working to continue Utahoshi and Gamou's dream of seeing the Presenters.

 Kengo Utahoshi is portrayed by Ryuki Takahashi (高橋 龍輝, Takahashi Ryūki).